-- A. Wage tables can be found at the Division of Finance website; the basic Salary Schedule for CEA is attached to this agreement (Appendix A) and incorporated herein by reference. - B. The minimum rate of pay in the assigned salary range for a job classification shall normally be paid upon initial appointment or hire.
-Any exception shall require the written approval of the Director of the Division of Personnel and Labor Relations prior to an employee beginning employment in the class.

-Pay increments, computed at the rate of 3.25% of the employee's base salary shall be provided after an employee has remained in the final step within a given range for two years, and every two years thereafter, if, at the time the employee becomes eligible for the increment, the employee's current annual rating by the employee's supervisor is designated as "acceptable" or better service.
+- D. The minimum rate of pay in the assigned salary range for a job classification shall normally be paid upon initial appointment or hire.
+Any exception shall require the written approval of the Director of the Division of Personnel and Labor Relations prior to an employee beginning employment in the class. - E. Pay increments, computed at the rate of 3.25% of the employee's base salary shall be provided after an employee has remained in the final step within a given range for two years, and every two years thereafter, if, at the time the employee becomes eligible for the increment, the employee's current annual rating by the employee's supervisor is designated as "acceptable" or better service.